JereKuusela/valheim-expand_world/publish/README.md

   - Improves performance (especially with multiple custom biomes).
   - Adds support of default biome seeding to the `seed` parameter of `expand_biomes.yaml`.
   - Changes the default biome seeding to use the `terrain` parameter of `expand_world.yaml`.
+  - Adds a new setting `Water depth multiplier`.
   - Fixes terrain desync issue.

 - v1.3